 - Northern Ireland fuel price ready reckoner for fuel poverty ( 665 KB)

-The pre-release access lists for both reports are also available:
+The pre-release access lists for the reports are also available:

 - The cost of poor housing in Northern Ireland 2016: pre-release access list ( 161 KB)